Substance abuse counselor jobs in Roseville, CA - 837 jobs

 Develops financial management plans for clients who receive Representative Payee Services and authorizes appropriate expenditures.

-Interacts productively within the team to provide holistic case management services to an identified group of clients.
+Interacts productively within the team in order to provide holistic case management services to an identified group of clients.

 Provides “on-the-spot” counseling that is both helpful to the clients and consistent with the philosophy of the program.

-Drives on program business using personal vehicle for medication outreach, home visits, transporting clients to appointments/activities, community/county meetings/trainings, and MH court.
+Drives on program business using personal vehicle for the purposes of medication outreach, home visits, transporting clients to appointments/activities, community/county meetings/trainings, MH court.

 LICENSES; CERTIFICATES; SPECIAL REQUIREMENTS: